National Apprenticeship Week – Meet Alex Kent

 This week marks National Apprenticeship Week – an annual week-long celebration of apprenticeships across England and a time to recognise and applaud apprenticeship success stories across the country.

-What made you decide to transfer across to an apprenticeship?
+What made you decide to transfer to an apprenticeship?

 It was a joint decision by my employer and I to transfer across to an apprenticeship as we saw the benefits that the apprenticeship scheme had over the standalone qualification.
 This included development days, which focused on skills and behaviour and also a dedicated ‘talent coach’ from our apprenticeship provider, who was able to assist with the general progress of the qualification and they were a point of contact for any concerns or queries.

-How does an apprenticeship differ to a traditional trainee route to become an accountant?
+How does an apprenticeship differ from a traditional trainee route to become an accountant?

 One of the main differences between the apprenticeship route and the traditional trainee route is that by being enrolled on the apprenticeship, there was enhanced support and I was allocated the aforementioned ‘talent coach’.
-Throughout the apprenticeship, I had regular meetings with my talent coach where we discussed the general progress of the apprenticeship, the ACA qualification, and set some focused targets to keep things on track.
-Once I was nearing the end of the apprenticeship, my talent coach was extremely helpful and offered lots of support and guidance in regards to completing the final project report.
+Throughout the apprenticeship, I had regular meetings with my talent coach where we discussed the general progress of the apprenticeship and the ACA qualification and set some focused targets to keep things on track.
+Once I was nearing the end of the apprenticeship, my talent coach was extremely helpful and offered lots of support and guidance in regard to completing the final project report.